aarkir/keeptime/README.md

 ## keeptime
 # A hierarchical time manager for Bash in Node.js

 This is a rather convoluted system of time management and task organization based around an atom called a "session".
-These sessions are part of tasks, which are part of tags.
+These sessions are part of tasks, which are atoms of tags.
 This structure enabled interesting things like to-do lists and tracking time analytics for any arbitrary tag.

 ## TODO
 # Necessary
 - [x] Start Time
 - [x] Cancel Time
 - [x] Stop Time
-- [x] Display All
+- [ ] Display All
 - [x] Add Session
-- [] Add Tag
+- [ ] Add Tag
-- [] Show Times in Tag
+- [ ] Show Times in Tag
-- [] Remove Session
+- [ ] Remove Session
-- [] Remove Tag
+- [ ] Remove Tag
-- [] Total Time in Tag
+- [ ] Total Time in Tag
-- [] Run from Bash
+- [ ] Run from Bash
-- [] Autocomplete
+- [ ] Autocomplete
 # Optional
-- [] Add Include
+- [ ] Add Include
-- [] Remove Include
+- [ ] Remove Include
-- [] Add Sequence
+- [ ] Add Sequence
-- [] Remove Sequence
+- [ ] Remove Sequence

 JSON Structure:
 Reserved words: "include", "sequence"